 Our approach to home learning

 We value our partnership working with you and the learning experiences that you provide your children.
-Your children work extremely hard at school, and we are keen to ensure that the homework set actively contributes to their learning, while allowing them time to play, spend time with their families and to take part in extra-curricula activities.
+Your children work extremely hard at school, and we are keen to ensure that the homework set actively contributes to their learning, while allowing them time to play, spend time with their families and to take part in extra-curricular activities.

 As a result of the findings from the Sutton Trust research, we have moved away from routine tasks, such as completing worksheets, and we have placed a greater emphasis on daily reading practise and/or activities.
 This could take the form of the parent reading to the child, the child reading to the parent, the child reading to a sibling and some time spent silent reading.